 From a client’s perspective, this is a perfect solution.
 They don’t need to hire two web development teams to build to native apps for iOS and Android.
 They will do well with a single team creating an app for both systems at the same time.
 This, in turn, results in reducing the costs of the mobile app creation considerably.
 However, if the app is dedicated only to Android or iOS or if the speed of performance is the critical condition, I definitely recommend creating a native application.

-As a Java programmer with several years of experience, I have noticed that Java has been going through a visible and necessary transformation in the context of business and web development.
+As a Java programmer with several years of experience, involved in creation of multiple apps and platforms, I have noticed that Java has been going through a visible and necessary transformation in the context of business and web development.
 Over the course of the last couple of years, the number of Java editions has grown immensely, but nowadays it is less and less used on the front end.
 A few years ago, Spring, Seam, GWT, Facelets, or JavaServer Faces were very popular frameworks used to build monolith applications.
 Now there’s just Spring on the market, in the form of the Spring Boot extension

 Share this article: